ewa-ilnicka/firstPortfolio/README.md

 [![Whole view](resources/webScreenshot2.png)]()

-- This website I created with HTML5, CSS3, Java Script and PHP.
+- I this website created with HTML5, CSS3, Java Script and PHP.
 - I'm still learning, so there might be some mistakes.

 > Theme: